 He is the founder and Chief Executive of the Warrington Disability Partnership, an internationally recognised user led organisation, employing nearly 50 staff and over 200 volunteers.
 The organisation provides 27 independent living services including two Independent Living Centres, Direct Payments Scheme, Shopmobility, Inclusive Sports, a number of Employment and Educational contracts, and an international aid project supplying recycled mobility and independent living equipment.
-For the past 27 years Dave and his team have organised the worlds largest voluntary led pan disability event, Disability Awareness Day, that is now celebrated worldwide.
+For the past 27 years Dave and his team have organised the world's largest voluntary led pan-disability event, Disability Awareness Day, that is now celebrated worldwide.

 Mr Steve Cullen

-CEO, Warrington CAB
+CEO, Warrington Citizen's Advice Bureau

 Economic and Social representative

-Steve has been an active member of a number of governance bodies with CAB; the Third Sector Policy Group, The Commissioning Sub Group, The Compact sub group, and the Assembly Planning Group which meet regularly with elected members and senior public sector officers.
+Steve has been an active member of a number of governance bodies with CAB; the Third Sector Policy Group, the Commissioning Sub Group, the Compact sub group, and the Assembly Planning Group which meet regularly with elected members and senior public sector officers.

 Mr Neil Cumberlidge